 (c) Commit to, within six years after college graduation, teach for four years at a public school:

 (1) where at least fifty percent of students qualify for free or reduced price lunch; and

 (2) which is in the same school district from which they graduated.

 2. The scholarships shall be provided through a competitive application process.
 To select scholarship recipients, the [state/city/county] Board of Education shall designate a committee of highly-qualified people who reflect the distribution and diversity of the district’s high-poverty schools.

-3. In the event that any scholarship recipient fails or refuses to comply with the teaching obligation under subsection (1), the sum of the amounts of any scholarships received by such recipient shall be converted to a loan and be subject to repayment with interest.
+3. In the event that any scholarship recipient fails or refuses to comply with the teaching obligation under this program, the sum of the amounts of any scholarships received by such recipient shall be converted to a loan and be subject to repayment with interest.
 The interest will accrue from the date of the initial scholarship award, in accordance with terms and conditions specified by the administrator organization.
 The scholarship administrator may establish provisions for partial forgiveness of the loan if the recipient partially but does not fully fulfill his or her teaching obligation.

 The number of scholarships available each year will be based upon an annual appropriation by the [legislature/council/commission].

 The Board of Education shall develop rules, guidelines, application forms and application procedures as needed to carry out its responsibilities under this Act.